Purpose of Active Reading

 "But what if I just don't have time to do all of this before class?"

 That's ok!
 Your schedule may not allow a full active reading session for every pre-class reading assignment.
 At a minimum, you should complete Steps 1 and 2, which should take a combined 10-15 minutes.
-This is certainly achievable during a small window in your busy day.
+This can fit in a small window in your busy day.
 You can save the reading + paraphrasing step for later when you have more uninterrupted time.

 Information in the Catalyze Your Success program has been adapted from learning strategies presented by the Louisiana State University Center for Academic Success and the book "Teach Students How to Learn" by Saundra Yancy McGuire, Stylus Publishing (2021).